 #3 Your Identity

 Does your site have an “About Us” page?
-Are you engaging with your existing or potential customers on social media or in Messenger?
+Are you engaging with your existing or potential customers using social media tools or in Messenger?

 If you answered “no” above, shoppers may be hesitant to purchase from unrecognized brands who don’t have a solid brand origin story published on their site, or who don’t seem to respond in a timely manner to social media or chat.